MileHacker Logo

 Navigation & Communication

-• Google Maps Or apple maps/Waze: Navigate with real-time traffic updates and public transit directions.
+• Mapping Services Like google or apple/Waze: Navigate with real-time traffic updates and public transit directions.

-• Uber/Lyft: Request on-demand ride services across the island.
+• Uber/Lyft: Request on-demand ride services throughout the island.

-• Local SIM card/eSIM: Essential for staying connected if not using international roaming.
+• Local SIM card/eSIM: Essential to stay connected if not using international roaming.

 • Portable Wi-Fi hotspot: Provides reliable internet access on the go.